DiLER-Digitell/data_managment_bids_2026/lecture/content/bids_specs.md

 In the past most Neuroimaging datasets have often been organized inconsistently, even within the same lab.
 This lack of standardization can lead to a lack of interoperability of datasets and processing pipelines, in turn, leading to misunderstandings, wasted time, and inefficiencies in collaboration and reuse.
 Below, we outline the benefits of adopting a standardized approach, specifically the Brain Imaging Data Structure (BIDS)

-Most of the Information presetened here is taken from the official documentation, which you can check out here: [bids.neuroimaging.io](bids.neuroimaging.io)
+Most of the Information presetened here is taken from the official documentation, which you can check out here: [Official documentaion](https://bids.neuroimaging.io/getting_started/)

 <br>

 ### BIDS adavantages: